Virginia city councilman set on fire in attack over 'personal matter,' unrelated to office

 Danville is about 140 miles (227 kilometers) north of Charlotte, North Carolina.

 Diaz reported from Richmond, Virginia.
-Associated Press writer John Raby contributed from Charleston, West Virginia.
+Associated Press writers Safiyah Riddle in Montgomery, Alabama, Claudia Lauer in Philadelphia, Makiya Seminera in Raleigh, North Carolina, and John Raby in Charleston, West Virginia, contributed to this report.